Cambridge-ICCS/FTorch/README.md

 We provide installation instructions for the library as well as instructions and examples for performing coupling.

 Project status: This project is currently in pre-release with documentation and code being prepared for a first release.
-As such there may breaking changes made.
+As such breaking changes may be made.
-If you are interested in using this libratu please get in touch.
+If you are interested in using this library please get in touch.

 ## Installation